au-research/raido/doc/service-level-guide.md

 Note that these limits may not initially be enforced, and when they are enforced it's likely the limits will be set with some leeway.
-Being able to achieve a higher throughput than those documented should be taken as evidence that the higher throughput level will always be available.
+Being able to achieve a higher usage than the above limits should not be taken as evidence that the higher usage level will always be available.

 Furthermore, the documented throughput limits are "best effort" - if the service comes under usage pressure, the endpoints may begin returning 429